ynashed/bionemo-fw-ea/sub-packages/bionemo-scdl/README.md

 To convert existing AnnData files from CellxGene, you can either write your own script using the SCDL API or utilize the convenience script in `scripts/convert_h5ad_to_scdl.py`.

-This script crawls the filesystem to recursively find AnnData files (with the h5ad extension) and converts them to a single SCMMAP.
+This script crawls the filesystem to recursively find AnnData files (with the h5ad extension) and converts them to a single SingleCellMemMapDataset.
 Here's an example:

 ```bash
 python scripts/convert_h5ad_to_scdl.py --data-path hdf5s --save-path example_dataset